lcappuccio/git-browser/README.md

 # Testing Resources

-Uses own git repository as specified in `repository.folder` of the test `application.properties`.
+* Uses own git repository as specified in `repository.folder` of the test `application.properties`.
+* Enclosed Postman collection

 ## References